MATH 21A (SECTION 001), Summer Session I, 1130 Hart, 8-9:40 MTWR

 - 3.)
 No notes, books, or classmates may be used as resources for this exam.
 YOU MAY USE A CALCULATOR ON THIS EXAM.

 - 4.)
-You will be graded on proper use of derivative notation.
+You will be graded on proper use of limit and derivative notation.

 - 5.)
 Put units on answers where units are appropriate.